jtrivedi/Wave/README.md

 If you clone the repo, you can run the sample app, which contains a few interactive demos to understand what Wave provides.

+Important: To support high frame-rate animations on ProMotion devices (i.e. 120 fps animations), you'll need to add the boolean key `CADisableMinimumFrameDuration` to your `Info.plist` and set its value to `true`.
+Without adding this entry, Wave animations will be limited to 60 fps.

 ### Documentation

 There’s a full Wave [documentation site](https://Wave-jtrivedi.structure.sh) available for full API and usage documentation.